toddheasley/toddheasley.github.io/README.md

 * Restored native user interface, replacing Turbolinks with a modern mix of UIKit and SwiftUI
 * Baked-in support for VoiceOver and Dynamic Type
 * Package-based architecture cleanly separates the app into maintainable libraries
-* All powered by a new GraphQL API
+* All powered by GraphQL and Swift Combine

 __iOS Developer, [Dark Sky](https://darksky.net)__
 Cambridge, MA `Remote`